Facebook Pixel Counseling and Student Affairs Staff | Western Kentucky University

 EMDR Cert., Brainspotting Cert., Somatic Exp.
 Practitioner, Certified Brain Health Professional, Certified Integrative Mental Health Professional

-Dr. Sauerheber is a Licensed Professional Clinical Counselor (LPCC)-Supervisor, a National Certified Counselor (NCC), a Somatic Experiencing Practitioner (SEP), Eye Movement Desensitization and Reprocessing (EMDR) certified, Brainspotting (BSP) certified, Reality Therapy Certified and is trained in Gottman Couples Therapy (Level 3).
-She is a Certified Brain Health Professional (Amen University), a Certified Integrative Mental Health Professional (CIMHP) and completed the 33 hour Applying Functional Medicine in Clinical Practice Course through the Institute for Functional Medicine.
-Dr. Sauerheber completed training in Neurofeedback through the Stens Corporation and holds a Certificate of Study in Adlerian Psychology.
-She is well-versed in and incorporates an integrative and systemic approach to counselor education, as well as in her private practice in which she serves individuals, couples and families.
+Dr. Sauerheber is a Licensed Professional Clinical Counselor (LPCC)-Supervisor, National Certified Counselor (NCC), Somatic Experiencing Practitioner (SEP), EMDR certified, Brainspotting (BSP) certified, Reality Therapy Certified, and Gottman Couples Therapy trained (Level 3).
+She holds certifications as a Brain Health Professional (Amen University) and Integrative Mental Health Professional (CIMHP), plus completion of the Institute for Functional Medicine's 33-hour Applying Functional Medicine in Clinical Practice course, Neurofeedback training (Stens Corporation), and a Certificate in Adlerian Psychology.
+She employs a functional and integrative model of mental health—emphasizing whole-system factors for comprehensive healing—in her private practice serving individuals, couples, and families.
+Dr. Sauerheber also delivers training on integrative mental health to national and community groups nationwide, including the Catholic Media Association, WKU Lifelong Learning Community, and Diocese of Owensboro.

 Dr. Sauerheber is a graduate of the Harvard Graduate School of Education Management Development Program.
 She has an extensive record of research and scholarship related to couples and family counseling; integrative psychological wellness, marital satisfaction, trauma-informed practice and counselor education.
 She has authored, co-authored and edited over 45 peer reviewed journal articles and 6 books, has conducted over 50 scholarly international and national presentations and provides the mental health training for “counselors” of various summer camps.
 Dr. Sauerheber has also been actively involved in the counseling profession since graduate school.
 She is past president of the North American Society of Adlerian Psychology, the co-founder and past president of the Kentucky/Tennessee Society of Adlerian Psychology and an editorial review member of the Journal of Individual Psychology.
 Dr. Sauerheber served as Secretary, as well as Board Member-at-Large on the International Association of Marriage and Family Counselors board; as a Site Team Member for the Council of Accreditation of Counseling and Related Programs (CACREP); as Interview Column Editor and Editorial Board member for The Family Journal; and as Co-Chair of the American Counseling Association (ACA) Professional Standards Committee.